Bachelor of Science of Fashion Design

 - Realization (design) — Students focus on the design and construction of garments, thinking about form and function--a design's expression and how it moves and fits the body.

-- Development — Students perform reasearch and trend analysis to design and create new product lines, working through the process of bringing consumer driven fashion goods to the marketplace.
+- Development — Students perform research and trend analysis to design and create new product lines, working through the process of bringing consumer driven fashion goods to the marketplace.

 In the program, students learn to ideate, sketch, pattern, sew, and produce garments at quality levels.
 Students must learn a wide array of skills in preparation for work in a fast-paced global economy.